Complete control of the Mac with a single button for people with impaired physical and motor skills.

 When you purchase a new app or update an existing app from the Mac App Store, its icon sparkles the first time you open Launchpad, making it easy to find.

 Increased Power Nap support

 iMac (Late 2012 and newer), Mac Pro (Late 2013), and Mac mini (Late 2012) now support Power Nap, so they stay up to date while they sleep.

 Keep track of how much energy your apps are using.
 Activity Monitor includes a new Power tab that displays all the apps currently running and shows how many watts they are using.

 The Memory tab in Activity Monitor has been redesigned making it easier to track the memory usage of your Mac.
 View stats such as app memory, file cache, and Compressed Memory, as well as a graph displaying current memory pressure.

 The Battery menu item on Mac notebooks can tell you if an app is consuming a significant amount of power.
 Click the Battery menu to see a list of apps.

-OS X Mavericks is localised in Malay, Vietnamese and Indonesian.
+OS X Mavericks is localized in Malay, Vietnamese, and Indonesian.